cdeevfrr/firebaseTemplate/Readme.md

 ## To actually deploy

+### Infrastructure

+First, make yourself a google cloud project for this to live in.
+The terraform will create a firebase project inside it.

+You have to accept the firebase Terms Of Service at least once per google account to deploy this terraform (you can start making a firebase project and abort to accept the TOS).

-Make sure you have terraform & gcloud installed, you can check with
+Now, make sure you have terraform & gcloud installed, you can check with

 - `terraform version`
 - `gcloud version`